BRYANINOPS NATANS - (LARSON, 1985)

 Description

-Dorsal spines (total): 7; Dorsal soft rays (total): 7-9 (usually: 8); Anal spines: 1; Anal soft rays: 8-9 (usually: 9); Pectoral fin rays: 14–17; Scales on body extending forward at most to below interdorsal space, the longitudinal scale series: 19–40 (mean count 31); Body moderately elongate and compressed; Body depth at origin of anal fin: 16–25 % SL; Snout usually shorter than orbit diameter.
-Head subcylindrical; Gill opening extending anteriorly well beyond a vertical through posterior margin of preopercle; Anterior margin of tongue trilobed; Canine tooth present on side of lower jaw.
+Dorsal spines (total): 7; Second dorsal fin spine: 1, dorsal soft rays (total): 7-9 (usually: 8); Anal spine: 1; Anal soft rays: 8-9 (usually: 9); Pectoral fin rays: 14-17 all or most rays unbranched; Transverse rows of scales backwards: 1-6; Scales on body extending forward at most to below interdorsal space, the longitudinal scale series: 19-40 (mean count 31); Body moderately elongate and compressed; Body depth at origin of anal fin: 16-25 % in SL; Snout usually shorter than orbit diameter.
+Head subcylindrical, Eyes large, lateral; Gill opening extending anteriorly well beyond a vertical through posterior margin of preopercle; Anterior margin of tongue trilobed; Canine tooth present on side of lower jaw.
 Pelvic fins united medially; Frenum present; Skin around pelvic-fin spine thickened, forming a lobe-like appearance; Caudal fin truncate.
-Scales ctenoid; Head, predorsal region, pectoral-fin base and belly naked.
+Scales ctenoid; Head, predorsal region, pectoral fin base and belly naked.
 Sensory canals and pores present on head; Longitudinal pattern of sensory papillae on cheek.
 Max. length: 2.5 cm TL.
 Depth range: 6 - 30 m.

 Color

-Head, body and fins transparent when alive, with a posteriorly-narrowing yellow band from gill chamber to ventral half of caudal peduncle through belly; Iris purplish pink.
+Head, body and fins transparent when alive, with a posteriorly-narrowing yellow band from gill chamber to ventral half of caudal peduncle through belly; Distinctive violet-red eyes.

 Etymology